MEET OUR TEAM

 “The Bloomberg College Arts Internship program at Studio Institute is an incredible opportunity for me to combine my college and career development experience and my personal arts background to make a transformational impact on students across the country.”

-Alyssa Muñoz Associate Manager, bloomberg college arts intern
+Alyssa Muñoz Associate Manager, bloomberg arts intern: College

 Alyssa (she/her) has supported diverse education programs through student services, college success program development, grant-funded institutional equity initiatives, and most recently, financial education workshops for underserved communities in New York state.
 After starting her career in recruitment and operations in tech, she gained a master's degree in student development from Seattle University alongside shifting into community management and program administration in the education sector.
 Through her work, she applies an equity lens to empower diverse youth and is excited to bring that same passion to Studio Institute.
 Outside of work, she enjoys watching TV, finding local eats, reading, and writing.